-Social Security Disability Benefits for Degenerative Joint Disease
+Social Security Disability Benefits for Degenerative Joint Disease in Chicago, IL

 If you suffer from degenerative joint disease (DJD), you are not alone.
 More than three million Americans are diagnosed with the disease each year.
 Also known as osteoarthritis, degenerative joint disease is a type of arthritis caused by inflammation, breakdown and eventual loss of the cartilage of the joints.
 Medicinenet.com reports that “among the over 100 different types of arthritis conditions, osteoarthritis is the most common, affecting usually the hands, feet, spine, and large weight-bearing joints, such as the hips and knees.”